redisson/redisson/docs/cache/spring-cache.md

 // SUBSCRIBE_WITH_KEYEVENT_PATTERN - Subscribe on expire event using `__keyevent@*:expired` pattern
 // SUBSCRIBE_WITH_KEYSPACE_CHANNEL - Subscribe on expire event using `__keyspace@N__:name` channel
 .expirationEventPolicy(ExpirationEventPolicy.SUBSCRIBE_WITH_KEYEVENT_PATTERN)
 ```

+### Usage

-Each Spring Cache instance has two important parameters: `ttl` and `maxIdleTime` and stores data infinitely if they are not defined or equal to `0`.
+Each Spring Cache Manager instance has two important parameters: `ttl` and `maxIdleTime` and stores data infinitely if they are not defined or equal to `0`.

 Complete config example:
 ```java